Corte McGuffey: Professional career

 On April 17, 2000, McGuffey was signed by the St. Louis Rams.
 After the Rams third preseason game, McGuffey was released on August 20, 2000.

-On October 30, 2000, McGuffey was signed by the New York/New Jersey Hitmen of the XFL.
-He was selected 279th in the 2001 XFL draft.
-McGuffey began the season as the backup quarterback to Charles Puleri.
+On October 30, 2000, McGuffey was selected 279th overall in the 2001 XFL draft by the New York/New Jersey Hitmen.
+McGuffey signed with the Hitmen and began the season as the backup quarterback to Charles Puleri.
 In the second half of season opener against Las Vegas, McGuffey relieved Puleri and went 9-of-16 passing for 103 yards while adding another 19 rushing yards.
 After the team started 0–3, head coach Rusty Tillman elected to go with Wally Richardson as starting quarterback.
 McGuffey did not record another statistic until Richardson was ruled out with a leg injury heading into the week nine matchup against Chicago.
 In his first professional start, McGuffey was 13-of-22 passing for 146 yards and two interceptions.
 After losing to the Enforcers 18–23, the Hitmens' postseason hopes were still alive and McGuffey remained the starter.
 McGuffey started the season finale against Birmingham, but was removed in favor of Puleri after going 3-of-10 passing for 85 yards.